 Whether you file your taxes electronically or send in a paper tax return, you can elect for direct deposit.
 The IRS processes most refunds in less than 21 calendar days.
 You can use the Where’s My Refund? tool to check on the status of your refund.

 To set up direct deposit, do the following:

 - Select direct deposit as the refund method when using tax software or working with a tax preparer, to file your taxes.

 - Type in your bank account and routing numbers.

 - Make sure to double-check your entries to avoid errors.

 Note: If you’re a Chime member, all you have to do is choose “direct deposit” on your tax return software.
-You then can input your Chime Spending Account number and corresponding routing number.
+You then can input your Chime Checking Account number and corresponding routing number.

 A couple of other things to note:

 - Taxpayers may have a refund applied to their prepaid debit card.
 Many reloadable prepaid cards have account and routing numbers that could be provided to the IRS.
 But check with the financial institution to make sure the card can be used and verify the routing number and account number, which may be different from the card number.